Trump won't campaign for Roy Moore, White House says

-Trump, who denied accusations of sexual assault or misconduct by more than a dozen women when he was a candidate, hinted last week that he might hit the trail for Moore, who has been accused of sexual misconduct by numerous women, telling reporters that he’d let them know this week if he was going to hit the campaign trail.
+Trump, who denied accusations of sexual assault or misconduct by more than a dozen women when he was a candidate, hinted last week that he might hit the trail for Moore, who has been accused of sexual misconduct by numerous women.
+Trump told reporters he’d let them know this week if he was going to hit the campaign trail.

 "He totally denies it.
 He says it didn't happen," Trump said last week about the accusations against Moore.
 "And you know, you have to listen to him also."

-The president stressed that he believed Alabama Democrat Doug Jones to be a terrible choice for the seat.
+The president stressed that he believed Alabama Democrat Doug Jones was a terrible choice for the seat.

 "The president obviously wants people who support his agenda," Sanders said Monday.